Your MachineCLI Client

 Configuration

-Client config is stored at ~/.gpuniq/config.json:
+Client config lives at ~/.gpuniq/config.json:

 {